-Studying Music at Cambridge is a brilliant place to study Music.
+Cambridge is a brilliant place to study Music.
 The undergraduate degree (referred to as the Music Tripos), is designed in its first year to give you a solid foundation in a broad range of musical skills and techniques (harmony and counterpoint, aural and keyboard skills), as well as approaches to studying music (historical, analytical, critical).
 In the second and third years of the course, you'll have the opportunity to pursue particular specialities, and to tailor the course to your personal interests, such as composition, history, performance, ethnomusicology, music and science, and popular music.

 As a Cambridge Music student, you'd attend lectures and seminars organised by, and held at, the Faculty of Music.
 Every lecture course is complemented by individual and small-group teaching sessions (supervisions), led by supervisors who are specialists in the subject areas, and arranged by your Director of Studies in Music.
 Supervisors set and assess work on a regular basis, often in the form of essays and class presentations.